EliottMontero/annotation-robot-robocup/README.md

 match of robots,, which is the equivalent of "Augmented Logs", and helps understand the logs' content through what happens in the video, and the robots' behaviour.
-There are two important packages in this project : treatment and interface, where treatment is in charge of treating images to display the informations, and interface is in charge of the UI and using the treatment package to display the modified video.
+There are two important packages in this project : annotateImage and interface, where annotateImage is in charge of treating images to display the informations, and interface is in charge of the UI and using the annotateImage package to display the modified video.

 # INSTALLATION